Harry-Yates/PhaserGame-RPG-Caves/README.md

 ### :video_game: The Game:

 A keyboard is required to play this game.

-Keyboard Controls
 Player movement controls mapped to:

-W: Move forward
+- W: Move forward
-A: Move left
+- A: Move left
-S: Move back
+- S: Move back
-D: Move right
+- D: Move right

-To start/reset the game, press E on relevant scenes.
+To start/reset the game.

+- E: (on relevant scenes.)

 There is a different Easter Egg SFX on each scene mapped to:

-Q: Play hidden SFX.
+- Q: Play hidden SFX.

 ### :open_file_folder: The Brief: